BIDS-collaborative/hackingmeasurement.github.io/projects/_rubric.md

 # Instructions to the Evaluator (delete this section)

+This rubric is meant to be "filled out" by the evaluator.
+Your goal is to assist the team being evaluated with a first draft of materials that might be used for proposals, recruitment/on-boarding, and generally having a good public face on their online project description.
+This will lead to information added to their class project page and GitHub repositories by the end of class.

+## Timeline

+- Nov 12: Initial check-in between teams.
+See the `progress.html` page for assigned teams.
+- Nov 19: Evaluator delivers rubric to the team they are helping.
+By default, use the GitHub issue tracker for the team's project.
+If feedback is NOT in the issue tracker by Nov 19, please contact @davclark and explain the situation.
+- Dec 3: Final presentations, with a brief tour of the project.
+Evaluation should be incorporated into class website and repo as appropriate.
+- Dec 10: Alternate date for presentations.

 This file is meant to ultimately land (with appropriate edits) into the project description page (in this projects directory).